OpenEnergyDashboard/DesignDocs/unitVaryTime/conversionsVaryTime.md

 The design of the new conversion storage in the DB needs to be worked out.
 It may be the case that there will be a new conversion table that holds the conversions by time with a foreign key into the modified current table that holds the rest of the information on the conversion that does not vary with time.
 If the conversion does not vary then there would only be one entry in the new table for that conversion.
 If it varies then there would be one entry per range (see below).
 At the current time this is not being done.
 The hope is all conversions will vary with time and (-infinity, infinity) will be used for ones that effectively don't.
 Note a basic implementation was done in spring 2025.

 How efficient this will be, esp. when the conversion varies with time, needs to be tested.
 If necessary, limitations on the variation can be imposed and OED could retain the current non-varying conversion system.
+Another alternative is to create views for each meter unit to graphic unit so the overall conversion is precomputed and not done on the fly.
+The view may be needed.

 Note that Simon is still helping to figure out good ways when conversions and readings cross boundaries.
 It is not clear that will be fast so an alternative may be altered views.